South Korean fighter jets accidentally bomb homes, injuring 15 civilians

 The aircraft were participating in a joint live-fire exercise with the South Korean Army and the US military, related to the annual joint US-South Korea “Freedom Shield” military drills, the South Korean Air Force told CNN, without providing further details.

-Freedom Shield will run from March 10 to March 20 to strengthen the alliance’s combined defense posture, Seoul’s Joint Chiefs of Staff said on Thursday.

-An accident response team has been formed to investigate the incident and the air force said it would provide compensation for damages.
+South Korea’s military said all live-fire training would be suspended from Thursday until a probe into the incident had concluded.
+An accident response team has been formed to investigate and the air force said it would provide compensation for damages.

 Officials have not ruled out the possibility of a malfunction, an air force official told CNN.

+The Freedom Shield drills were scheduled to run from March 10 to March 20 to strengthen the US-South Korean alliance’s combined defense posture, Seoul’s Joint Chiefs of Staff said earlier Thursday.

-South Korea’s annual Freedom Shield drills with the US often rile nuclear-armed North Korea, which views the exercises as provocations.
+The annual drills often rile nuclear-armed North Korea, which views them as provocations.

-North Korean leader Kim Jong Un has accused the United States and South Korea of increasing tensions with its joint military drills and Pyongyang often responds with bellicose threats.
+North Korean leader Kim Jong Un has accused the United States and South Korea of increasing tensions with their joint drills and Pyongyang often responds with bellicose threats.

 In 2023, as US strategic bombers took part in joint air drills with South Korean forces, North Korea carried out a ballistic missile test, according to the South Korean military.